-The technique of focus stacking allows you to overcome one of the biggest problems with macro photography; a limited depth of field.
+The technique of focus stacking allows you to overcome one of the biggest problems with macro photography; the limited depth of field.
 Before I explain what focus stacking is, it may be worthwhile explaining what depth of field is first.
 I don’t want to delve into this subject in too much detail, because it demands a whole article in its own right, but I will try to explain it briefly.
 The images later in this article will do a better job of explaining it.

 Therefore, it can be almost impossible to take a macro photograph that has full focus front to back in the final image.
 This is where focus stacking can be used.
 It involves a bit more time and post production work but the results often make it worthwhile.
 Focus stacking is a technique that is often used by product and food photographers and all of us have seen these images in supermarkets.
 So here is my take on a product shot that uses focus stacking to ensure full focus throughout the final image.